glhrmfrts/q25_game/README.md

 # Quake 2's 25th anniversary UNIT

+**NOTE:** This repository has been archived and moved to https://github.com/Quake-2-Level-Design-Community/q225acu/

 This is the source code for the game DLL of the Quake 2's 25th anniversary UNIT.

 ## How to build